A how-to guide on structuring your data in Plytix to make the best use of the Product Families Iteration 2 update

 The first version of Product Families gave you the ability to group attributes by product type.
 Product Families Iteration 2 aims to give users the ability to choose which attributes variant products inherit from parents.
 You’ll now be able to have true parent-variant relationships with the automatic inheritance of the attribute values you choose.

-From now on, the creation of Models within product families will provide the structure between parents and variants.
-You can think of a model as a set of preferences about attribute inheritance that can be saved for each subset of parent-variant products under a Family.
-The Family Model allows users to decide which attributes are inherited from parents, and which attributes are solely relevant for variants.
+From now on, the creation of variant-level attributes within product families will provide the structure between parents and variants.
+You can think of it as a set of preferences about attribute inheritance that can be saved for each subset of parent-variant products under a Family.
+Configuring variant-level attributes allows users to decide which attributes are inherited from parents, and which attributes are solely relevant for variants.

-To select which products follow a certain Model, you need to first create a Model with specific attributes, the same way as you create a Product Family.
-Creating a Model means deciding which attributes are managed on a parent level and which attributes are managed on individual variant products.
+To select which products follow a inheritance, you need to first configure it within your Product Family.
+Configuring your inheritance means deciding which attributes are managed on a parent level and which attributes are managed on individual variant products.
 Variants have two sections for attributes: variant-level attributes and inherited attributes.

-After you create a Model, you can choose which products to link to it.
-As for variant products, you can view the Family and Model a variant product belongs to, but you cannot edit it within the variant.
+After you set up your inheritance, you can choose which products to link to it.
+As for variant products, you can view the Family a variant product belongs to, but you cannot edit it within the variant.

 Editing Inherited Attributes and Resyncing Attributes

-After parents products and linked variants have been assigned a Model, variants will inherit parent attributes by default.
+After parents products and linked variants have been assigned an inheritance structure, variants will inherit parent attributes by default.
 However, you can make exceptions by choosing to edit inherited attribute values on variant products.
 Editing inherited attributes will create “overwritten” attributes, meaning that they will not inherit values from the parent product.
 However, you can always resync these overwritten attributes to re-inherit the value of the parent product.

 Enhancements to the Product Overview and User Interface